EXAG 2024

 • Short papers -- Short papers (up to four (4) pages) describing a position, project, or proposal related to any topic of interest to the workshop.
 These papers will be incorporated into the proceedings and will be presented as 5-minute talks with 3 minutes of Q&A.

 Papers will be presented in groups based on their topics.
 The ordering of topics may depend on speaker availability, especially when accommodating remote presenters.
-Lightning talks will happen in the afternoon session and are designed to spark conversation prior to attendees dismissing for evening activities.

 Submission Instructions